 - …it was also covered by Elaine Paige in a version that the choreographer would probably rather forget!

-- Over seven-hundred cans of hairspray were used on the video of I Know Him So Well, single-handedly creating the hole in the ozone layer which appeared directly over Elaine Paige and Barbara Dixon.
+- Over seven-hundred cans of hairspray were used on the video of I Know Him So Well, single-handedly creating the hole in the ozone layer which appeared directly over Elaine Paige and Barbara Dickson.

 - Chess has been reworked and rewritten numerous times since the 1980s, including a version entirely in Swedish (2002).
 In 2018, two different versions will play on opposite sides of the Atlantic in New York and London.

 - Benny and Bjorn also wrote Mamma Mia – but you might not know that they also penned a rather beautiful musical called Kristina Från Duvemåla, which is available in a concert version.
 The title role is played by Helen Sjöholm, who also plays Florence Vassy in the 2002 Swedish version of Chess and who gets to sing the Swedish version of Someone Else’s Story, originally featured in the Broadway version.